-If SSA finds the client "not disabled," the client remains eligible for P3 MA if they appeal the SSA determination.
+If SSA finds the client "not disabled," the client remains eligible for P3 if they appeal the SSA determination.
 There are 3 stages to SSA's appeal process:

 - Administrative Law Judge (ALJ)

 NOTE: When a noncitizen, age 65 or older, who was residing in the U.S. on 08/22/96, is denied SSI due to a finding of "not disabled," determine eligibility for Category 01 assistance.
 If the noncitizen meets the immigration requirements for medical assistance and all other AABD Cash eligibility requirements are met, they are eligible for Category 01 assistance whether or not they appeal the SSI denial.

 The Department accepts the determination of the ALJ as final.
 If the client files an appeal and is otherwise eligible, authorize P3 until:

 - the client withdraws the appeal with SSA, or